 - URL secret check.
 Every

 POSTURL ends in/<secret>.
-The receiver compares againstCASE_CALENDAR_WEBHOOK_SECRETwith a constant-time comparison.
-Wrong secret → 404, no processing.
+The receiver compares againstCASE_CALENDAR_WEBHOOK_SECRETwith a direct string comparison.
+Wrong secret → 403, no processing.
 Idempotency-Keyheader.
 CourtListener stamps each delivery with a stable key and retries failures using the same key.
 The receiver records every key it sees in thewebhook_eventstable and acks duplicates without re-processing.

 Even without the idempotency check, the per-entry fingerprint dedup in the store means a double-delivery of the same content does no extra work.